* A more concise version of this article is available here. *

-While it is entirely plausible Ein feste Burg is the covert Principal theme to Elgar's Enigma Variations, plausibility is not the same as proof.
+While it is entirely plausible Ein feste Burg is the covert Principal Theme to Elgar's Enigma Variations, plausibility is not the same as proof.
 The real question is whether there is any way to decisively prove it.
 Absent confirmation, no solution has any hope of venturing beyond the purely speculative.
-This inevitably raises the question whether Elgar surreptitiously supplied some way to authenticate the solution.
-Short of discovering a sealed envelope with the answer written in the composer’s own script, the consensus is a resounding no. Most scholars agree the riddle is impossible to solve since Elgar ostensibly took his secret to the grave.
-Michael Kennedy writes, “People have ingeniously been trying to guess the tune ever since, a harmless but pointless recreation since the secret, if there was one, died with him.”
+This inevitably raises the question of whether Elgar surreptitiously supplied some way to authenticate the solution.
+Short of discovering a sealed envelope with the answer written in the composer’s own script, the consensus is a resounding no. Most scholars agree the riddle is impossible to resolve because Elgar ostensibly took his secret to the grave.
+Michael Kennedy opines, “People have ingeniously been trying to guess the tune ever since, a harmless but pointless recreation since the secret, if there was one, died with him.”
 J.P.E.
-Harper-Scott echoes this opinion:
+Harper-Scott echoes that staid opinion:

 Although human nature guarantees that attempts to solve it will never end until the Ark of the Covenant and the Holy Grail are on permanent display in the British Museum, they all somehow fail to convince.
 It is easy to carp, since the riddle cannot be answered now its perpetrator is dead, but the evidence supporting all of the ‘solutions’ is weak.

 Just how do these scholars know the solution is unknowable?
-The brilliant Christian mathematician and philosopher Blaise Pascal argues humanity is incapable of certain knowledge and absolute ignorance, and too much and too little learning are extremes that escape us.
-Centuries after Pascal made this observation, Kurt Gödel furnished a famous mathematical proof that all but proved Pascal’s argument.
+The brilliant Christian mathematician and philosopher Blaise Pascal argues humanity is incapable of certain knowledge and absolute ignorance, that too much and too little learning are extremes that escape us.
+Centuries after Pascal arrived at these pivotal insights, Kurt Gödel conceived of a famous mathematical proof that affirms Pascal’s observations.
 The only thing we know with absolute certainty is that we can be absolutely certain of nothing.
 For better or worse, we reside in a universe predicated on faith.
 For academics to speak in such absolutes is contrary to their fashionable embrace of relativism, a dogma espoused with a degree of certainty only eclipsed perhaps by their fanaticism for it.
 Put another way, some scholars do not know what they do not know, elevating their ignorance to a form of pseudo-knowledge.
 Since they are incapable of unmasking the solution, they categorically deny that possibility for everyone else.
 If they cannot figure it out, they reason (rather unreasonably) that nobody else can either.
 No wonder Elgar was suspicious of career academics, balked when invited to join their ranks, and abandoned his lectures after enduring their scathing, cliquish criticisms.

 To crack Elgar’s music cipher, it was first necessary to find the key to unlock it.
 With the discovery of Ein feste Burg as the covert Principal theme, that key was found.
 The next step was to find the lock, insert the key, and unlock the contents of Elgar's mysterious dark saying or hidden message.
 Instead of working from start to finish, my counterintuitive approach entailed working from back to front in the spirit of Jacobi's advice, "Invert, invert, always invert."